Taylor Turtle Applique Pattern

 - Links to additional videos teaching you all the skills you’ll need to complete the project.

-- Links to additional patterns (free ones!) for finished projects you can make using your dragon pattern.
+- Links to additional patterns (free ones!) for finished projects you can make using your turtle pattern.

 The block finishes at 10" square.